Exam-Style Reference Use and Best Answer Strategy

 What the Exam Is Really Asking

 The exam expects applied construction judgment.
-You should know common OSHA construction topics, but you should also know when the best answer is to consult the manufacturer, competent person, qualified person, site-specific plan, safety data sheet, hot work permit, lift plan, current standard, or authority having jurisdiction.
-This is not a sign of weakness.
-It is how safe work is actually managed.
+Know the common OSHA construction topics, but also know when the best answer is to consult the manufacturer, competent person, qualified person, site-specific plan, SDS, hot work permit, lift plan, current standard, or AHJ.
+Choosing to verify is not weakness; it is how safe work is managed.

 The Best Answer Sequence

-1. Identify the immediate hazard and exposed worker.
+1. Identify the immediate hazard and the exposed worker.

 2. Decide whether work must stop, be isolated, or continue under existing controls.